 OVERALL RISK : HIGH

 Generally speaking, North Korea isn't safe and some governments advise their citizens against traveling to this country.
-If you're already in North Korea and if you don't abide to its strict rules, you can be faced with imprisonment, torture and death.
+If you're already in North Korea and if you don't abide by its strict rules, you can be faced with imprisonment, torture, and death.

 TRANSPORT & TAXIS RISK : LOW

 The fact that all your traveling is completely controlled by the state is also helpful when it comes to transport, as all your transport needs will be dealt with by your tour company.
 Using any other form of local public transport is generally impossible.

 The good thing in North Korea is that the crime levels are close to zero.
 There is no petty crime on the streets at least to tourists, and as it's been said, there is no individual traveling in North Korea either way, so your risks of having an experience with a pickpocket are close to none.

 NATURAL DISASTERS RISK : HIGH

 The biggest natural threats for North Korea are devastating floods.
 Typhoons have also been known to cause damage.
 In 2002, a flood occurred that killed 170 people and left 84,000 homeless.

 The same goes for violent crimes, like muggings, robberies, and kidnappings.
 Even the nightlife in Pyongyang is extremely safe and non-violent.

 TERRORISM RISK : LOW